bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 But since each increment of the Wiener process is normally distributed (and independent), the derivative from Equation 2.37 is also normally distributed.
-This implies the derivative of the Wiener process is a Gaussian process with zero mean and delta time correlation, which is the standard definition of white noise.
+This implies the derivative of the Wiener process is a Gaussian process with zero mean and delta time correlation, which is the standard definition of Gaussian white noise.
 Thus, we have shown the relationship in Equation 2.29 / 2.30.

 The Importance of the Wiener Process
 ------------------------------------